Green Event Guide: How to make your event more green

 Many event planners are concerned that running a green event will quickly become a logistical nightmare.
 This doesn’t have to be the case – but it does take some forward planning.
 In this green event planning guide, we share some steps you can take towards organising a greener event.

-A ‘green event’ must be conducted in an environmentally and socially responsible manner.
-This means you should plan your event to waste as little energy and water as possible as well as limiting greenhouse gas emissions and general waste.
+A ‘green event’ is an event that has been conducted in an environmentally and socially responsible manner.
+It requires event planners to organise and execute an event in a way that wastes as little energy as possible and limits greenhouse gas emissions and general waste.

 You can also use your event to positively influence the environment by promoting green initiatives and finding ways it can engage and benefit the local community.
-Green events have the knock-on-effect of improving your client’s profile in the local area as well as yours as an environmentally-conscious event planner.
+Green events have a knock-on-effect of improving your client’s profile both among attendees and in the local area, as well as yours as an environmentally-conscious event planner.

 Green event planning